norbert-olah/ffmpeg-converter-docer/README.md

 # FFmpeg Converter Docker Container

+>__disclaimer__: Scripts in this project are generated with the help of AI (GitHub Copilot).
+Please review and test them thoroughly before using in production.

 A minimal Docker container based on Alpine Linux with ffmpeg, ffprobe, SMB shares, and SSH access.

 ## Features